Reducing Guesswork via an Unreliable Oracle: Noisy Case

 \begin{remark}[\emph{very noisy case}] On the other extreme, if $p$ is sufficiently close to half then the graph becomes empty.
 In this case $\maxcut(\m{G}_X)=0$ and is achieved by any partition.
 In other words, when the answer is too noisy there may be no gain to be reaped by asking the question.
 Specifically, this happens when $\frac{1-p}{p} \leq \displaystyle{\min_i\tfrac{p_{i}}{p_{i+1}}}$, which corresponds to the case where the prior and posterior orders are always the same for any possible partition. \end{remark}

 \begin{proof}[Proof of Theorem~\ref{thrm:graph_formulation}] Fix any partition $A$, and let $Y_A = \ind(X\in A)\oplus V$ be Carole's noisy answer to Bob's question.
 First, let us consider by how much the order of a symbol $i\in\m{X}$ changes after Carole answers the question.
-It is easy to verify that the posterior distribution of $X$ given $Y_A$ is given by
+Applying Bayes law, the posterior distribution of $X$ given $Y_A$ is given by

 where $p_A\dfn \sum_{j\in A}p_j$.